-C•RE4O with Academic Honors
+C•RE with Academic Honors 40 Requirements

-For the Core 40 with Academic Honors designation, students must:
+For the Core 40 with Academic Honors designation, students must complete 47 credits according to the following guidelines:

-- Complete all requirements for Core 40. - Earn 2 additional Core 40 math credits. - Earn 6-8 Core 40 world language credits - (6 credits in one language or 4 credits each in two languages). - Earn 2 Core 40 fine arts credits. - Earn a grade of a "C" or better in courses that will count toward the diploma. - Have a grade point average of a "B" or better. - Complete one of the following: - A. Earn 4 credits in 2 or more AP courses and take corresponding AP exams - B. Earn 6 verifiable transcripted college credits in dual credit courses from the approved dual credit list. - C. Earn two of the following: - 1.
-A minimum of 3 verifiable transcripted college credits from the approved dual credit list, - 2.
-2 credits in AP courses and corresponding AP exams, - 3.
-2 credits in IB standard level courses and corresponding IB exams. - D. Earn a composite score of 1250 or higher on the SAT and a minimum of 560 on math and 590 on the evidence based reading and writing section. - E. Earn an ACT composite score of 26 or higher and complete written section - F. Earn 4 credits in IB courses and take corresponding IB exams.
+- Complete all requirements for Core 40, as outlined on the previous page; - · Earn two additional Core 40 math credits; - Earn six to eight Core 40 world language credits, including six credits in one language or four credits each in two languages; - Earn two Core 40 fine arts credits; - · Earn a grade of "C" or better in coures that count towards the diploma; - · Have a grade point average of "B" or better; and - Complete one of the following: - A. Earn four credits in two or more courses within the following programs and take the corresponding exams: - Advanced Placement (AP): - · International Baccalaureate (IB); - Cambridge International courses; - B. Earn six verifiable transcripted college credits in dual credit courses from the approved dual credit list; - C. Earn two of the following: - A minimum of three verifiable transcripted college credits from the approved dual credit list; - Two credits in AP courses and take the corresponding exams; - Two credits in IB standard level courses and take the corresponding exams; - Two credits in Cambridge International courses and take the corresponding exams; - D. Earn a composite score of 1250 or higher on the SAT and a minmum on 560 on math and 590 on the evidence-based reading and writing section; - E. Earn an ACT composite score of 26 or higher and complete the written section; or - F. Complete a work-based learning experience/program or career and technology education experience/program approved by the Indiana State Board of Education to replace the coursework above.